-Now YOU can construct your own sentence!
+YOU too can construct your own book of one-sentence stories!
 Will you dare to reject Teacher’s advice about a run-on sentence?
-Can you fine-tune your story to follow the guidelines outlined below?
+Can you fine-tune your stories to follow the guidelines outlined below?
 Try it!
-And have fun!
+And surprise yourself!
 You’ll return to the real world relaxed, energized, inspired, and ready to move ahead.
-Participate in the next anthology, to be published in 2018.
-Write your single-sentence tale (between 200 and 2000 words) and submit to email@example.com — Muddy Puddle Press — to appear in Book#2 One Sentence Stories, Book 2.

 OFFICIAL SUBMISSION GUIDELINES

-- Submissions for Book#2 are to be more than 200 words and fewer than 2000.
-Limit two (2) submissions per author.
+- Submissions for YOUR OWN BOOK are to be more than 200 words and fewer than 2000.
+Still, you can set your own limits if you wish.